-A BRIEF HISTORY OF EXETER, DEVON
+A BRIEF HISTORY OF EXETER, DEVON, ENGLAND

 By Tim Lambert

-ROMAN EXETER (ISCA DUMNIORUM)
+ROMAN EXETER (ISCA DUMNONIORUM)

 After the Romans left there may still have been some people living inside the walls of Exeter and farming the land outside.
-However it seems that Exeter ceased to function as a town.
+However, it seems that Exeter ceased to function as a town.

 Meanwhile Saxons from Germany invaded Eastern England in the 5th century.
-By the 7th century they had reached Devon.
+By the 7th century, they had reached Devon.
 In 680 they built a monastery inside the walls of the old Roman town.
 The Saxons called each Roman town a ceaster.
 They called this one Exe ceaster.
 In time the name changed to Exeter.

-Then in the 9th century Danes began to raid England.
+In the 9th century Danes began to raid England.
 In 876 they captured Exeter and spent the winter inside the walls.
 The next year they marched off to invade another part of the country.
 Then late in the 9th century Alfred the Great created a network of strongholds across his kingdom called burghs.
 In the event of a Danish attack men from the surrounding area could gather together in the stronghold.
 Each burgh was also a market town with a weekly market.
 Each had a mint.

 In Exeter a new main street (the High Street) was created with smaller streets leading off it.
 The land between the streets was divided into plots for building.